Leap Administration#

 If you want a person to rejoin a project or return as an organization administrator, send an invitation as described in Inviting People to Join a Project.

-If you are the only organization administrator in an organization and you remove yourself from your last project, your Org Admin role is removed and you will not be able to access the organization in Leap Admin.
-To reinstate access, contact D-Wave Customer Support.
+If you are the only organization administrator in an organization and you remove yourself from your last project, your Organization Admin role is removed and you will not be able to access the organization in Leap Admin.
+To reinstate access, contact D‑Wave Customer Support.

 Managing Problem Submissions#